Skip to main content

 Document/carousel slide1080 x 10801:1100 MB per filePDF documents display in-feed

-The LinkedIn company banner trap: The banner dimensions change significantly between desktop (full width) and mobile (taller crop ratio).
-On mobile, LinkedIn shows a narrower crop of the center of your banner.
-If your company name or logo is positioned off-center, it will disappear on mobile for a significant portion of your audience.
-Always center your most important banner elements.
+Company banner trap.
+The banner crops differently on desktop (full width) and mobile (a narrower center crop).
+If your company name or logo sits off-center, it vanishes on mobile for a chunk of your audience.
+Center the important elements.

-Twitter/X has expanded its media capabilities significantly since the X rebrand.
-Premium subscribers can upload longer videos and higher quality images, but the base image specs remain the same for all users.
+X has expanded media since the rebrand.
+Premium accounts can upload longer video and higher-quality images, but the base image specs are the same for everyone.

 FormatDimensions (px)Aspect RatioMax File SizeNotes